Be sure to follow us @fjjma on Facebook,

 Experiencing art at the museum is wonderful, but we know that visiting in person isn’t always possible.
 Below you will find some activities and resources to help you enjoy and explore the museum from home.

-Due to the continuing COVID-19 situation, our weekly preschool story time is currently meeting online.
+Our weekly children’s story time is currently meeting online.
 Just like the in-person program, Art Adventures at Home includes a book and related art activity, but we’ll use materials you are likely to have on hand.
-For more information about how to register for this virtual program, please contact email@example.com.
-Recommended for ages 3-7, but kids of all ages are welcome to check it out.
+Register for this virtual program at the link below or contact firstname.lastname@example.org for more information.
+Recommended for ages 3-8, but kids of all ages are welcome.

 Click the button below and enjoy these simple steps, put together by the University of Oklahoma College